syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ---
 layout: post
 title: Styling and Templates for Syncfusion DockingManager
-description: Learn how to customize the windows in DockingManager by editing Style and Template
+description: Learn how to customize difference elements of windows in DockingManager by editing Style and Template
 platform: wpf
 control: DockingManager
 documentation: ug